The first time your baby laughs is considered a milestone. Most babies begin laughing around four months, but every baby is different.

-From eating solid food to taking steps, your baby’s first year is filled with all types of memorable events.
+Your baby’s first year is filled with all types of memorable events, from eating solid food to taking their first steps.
 Each “first” in your baby’s life is a milestone.
 Each milestone is an opportunity for you to make sure your child is growing and developing as expected.

 Your baby may respond to popping or kissing sounds, a squeaky voice, or blowing your lips together.
 These auditory cues are often more interesting than a normal voice.

 Objects in your baby’s environment, such as a zipper or bell, may seem funny to your baby.
-You won’t know what these are until your baby laughs, but trying different noise makers form time to time may get a laugh.
+You won’t know what these are until your baby laughs, but try using different noise makers to see what makes them laugh.

 Peek-a-boo is a great game to play when children start laughing.
-Wait until your child is four to six months.
-At this age, babies begin learning about “object performance,” or the understanding that something exists even when you don’t see it.
+You can play peek-a-boo with your baby at any age, but they may not respond by laughing until they are four to six months.
+At this age, babies begin learning about “object permanence,” or the understanding that something exists even when you don’t see it.